unibe-icelab/thz-ice-porosity-analysis/README.md

 ## Data

-The `measurements_template` directory contains a template but no data.
+The `measurements_template` directory contains a template but no actual raw data.
 The data should be pulled from figshare, or alternatively your own data can be inserted in the `measurements/data/` subdirectories.
 The JSON configs in `measurements/configs/` point to the copied inputs in `measurements/data/`.
 See [ `measurements/README.md`](measurements/README.md) for the complete directory and schema description.